 Some state and local governments require AC technicians to be licensed and/or certified.
 A number of institutions provide certification exams to test the skills of an individual.
 The Air-Conditioning, Heating and Refrigeration Institute offers the Industry Competency Exam.
-The Secondary Employment Ready Exam, Secondary Heat Exam and Heat Plus Exam are all offered by HVAC (Heating, Venting and Air Conditioning) Excellence.
+Employment Ready certifications and the H.E.A.T (Heating-Electrical-Air Conditioning Technology) exam are all offered by HVAC (Heating, Venting and Air Conditioning) Excellence.
 Additionally, both the National Occupational Competency Testing Institute and the Refrigeration Service Engineers Society provide certification exams.

 The U.S. Bureau of Labor Statistics (BLS) reported that AC technicians must possess the following traits:

 - Ability to tolerate working indoors or outdoors in a variety of temperatures and weather conditions

 - Courtesy and tact in dealing with sometimes aggravated customers

 - Detail oriented and problem solving personality